celiajosso/celiajosso/README.md

 💡 Passionate about front-end and back-end development, software testing, and everything related to IT.

-📌 Very soon on Erasmus in Poznań, Poland
+📌 Currently on Erasmus in Poznań, Poland

 ## 📫 How to reach me